 A BIT ABOUT ROSAN

 Rosan completed her degree in Dietetics in South Africa and specialised in paediatric nutrition in the UK.
 In 2004, she finished her MSc in Paediatric Nutrition and in 2008 her PhD at Imperial College London.
 She was the principal research dietitian at Great Ormond Street Hospital for Children until December 2015, leading a project on the impact of gastrointestinal food allergies on children and their families and after this worked with the allergy team at St. Thomas Hospital as research dietitian until 2018.
-In addition, she has a busy paediatric dietetic practice specialising in food allergy, feeding difficulties (SOS trained), nutritional support and faltering growth in London.
-She has published numerous articles on paediatric nutrition, food allergy, feeding difficulties and is in particular interested in the association between growth and food allergy.
-She has also co-authored the Paediatric Dietetic Pocket Guide, that aims to provide guidance on nutritional management in paediatrics.
+In addition, she has a busy paediatric dietetic practice specialising in food allergy, feeding difficulties including ARFID, nutritional support and faltering growth.
+Rosan is trained in the SOS feeding approach and has recently completed her introduction training in CBT.
+She has also recently completed training to support families with children who would like to follow a plant-based diet.

-Rosan is fluent in English, German, Afrikaans and has a B1 level French
+Rosan is fluent in English, German, Afrikaans and has a B1 level French.

 WHAT HAS ROSAN BEEN UP TO